dan7davis/Lambda/README.md

 # Lambda

 One-stop-shop for edX experimentation methods, tips, and tricks that we use here at Lambda Lab, in the Web Information Systems Group at TU Delft.

+Head on over to the Wiki to read & contribute!